 What Is Battlefield Portal?

-Revealed during EA Play, Battlefield Portal is a new mode-creation tool that will allow players to create custom game types with remastered assets from previous games, including older stages, vehicles, and weapons.
+Battlefield Portal is a new mode-creation tool that allows players to create custom game types with remastered assets from previous games, including older stages, vehicles, and weapons.

 What Games Are Included In Battlefield Portal?

-Players will be able to use assets, maps, and weapons from Battlefield 1942, Battlefield: Bad Company 2, Battlefield 3, and Battlefield 2042.
+Players can use assets, maps, and weapons from Battlefield 1942, Battlefield: Bad Company 2, Battlefield 3, and Battlefield 2042.

 Which Maps Are In Battlefield Portal?

-Six classic Battlefield maps have been confirmed for Battlefield Portal, two from Battlefield 1942, two from Battlefield: Bad Company 2, and two from Battlefield 3.
+A whole bunch of classic Battlefield maps have been confirmed for Battlefield Portal, two from Battlefield 1942, two from Battlefield: Bad Company 2, and two from Battlefield 3.
 There are three sizes of game modes you can choose to play.